Andhra Pradesh Decentralisation and Inclusive Development of All Regions Act, 2020: Legislative timeline of the Bill

+The Yuvajana Sramika Rythu Congress Party government introduced the bill on cabinet to decentralise the governance in the state of 13 districts.
+Later, the bill was introduced in the Andhra Pradesh Legislative Assembly.
+The bill was passed on the Andhra Pradesh Legislative Assembly by having majority of the seats after 17 MLA's of the Telugu Desam Party were suspended due to the continuous obstruction.
+Although the bill was passed by the Andhra Pradesh Legislative Assembly, the lower house of Andhra Pradesh Legislature, it was stalled in the Andhra Pradesh Legislative Council by the Telugu Desam Party which had majority in the legislative council.
+However, after careful and proper verification, the Governor of Andhra Pradesh gave his assent to the bill on 31 July 2020, and the bill became an act.

 Concerns

 Reactions

-After the bill got passed on January 20, 2020, in the state legislative assembly, there was a celebration in the ruling party camp, while the decision caused consternation among others including the farmers of Amaravati who had given about 34,000 acres of their land for the capital.
+After the bill got passed on 20 January 2020, in the state legislative assembly, there was a celebration in the ruling party camp, while the decision caused consternation among others including the farmers of Amaravati who had given about 34,000 acres of their land for the capital.
 The ruling YSR Congress Party claimed that the move was aimed at decentralisation, but critics pointed out that the Jagan Mohan Reddy government made no difference between the distribution of capital functions and the decentralisation of development initiatives.
 The decision was also widely seen as essentially 'making capital out of political rivalry'.

 Protests

 The idea of three capitals by the Chief minister Y. S. Jaganmohan Reddy caused widespread demonstrations by the farmers of Krishna and Guntur districts.
 The passage of the bill triggered different types of protests and criticisms against the government.
 In the capital region of the state, farmers are against the theory of three capitals They stated that, the bill is against agreements to the farmers who gave 33,000 acres of agricultural lands to the government.
 After the bill was passed on 21 January 2020 by the Andhra Pradesh Legislative Assembly, violent protests erupted in Amaravati.